-The purpose of this document is to present the Quality Assurance Project Plan (QAPP) for collecting, analyzing, and integrating environmental data from streams and watersheds in order to support a long-term biological monitoring program (Program) for the Anne Arundel County, Maryland, (County) Department of Public Works, Watershed Protection and Restoration Program Division (WPRP).
-This revised QAPP has been updated to reflect changes following completion of Round 1 (2004-2008) and Round 2 (2009-2013), which will be implemented during Round Three (2017-2021), as currently planned.
+The purpose of this document is to present the Quality Assurance Project Plan (QAPP) for collecting, analyzing, and integrating environmental data from streams and watersheds in order to support a long-term biological monitoring program (Program) for the Anne Arundel County, Maryland, (County) Department of Public Works, Bureau of Watershed Protection and Restoration (BWPR).
+This revised QAPP has been updated to reflect changes following completion of Round 1 (2004-2008), Round 2 (2009-2013), and Round 3 (2017-2021), which will be implemented during Round 4 (2023-2027), as currently planned.
 The QAPP provides general descriptions of the work to be performed to collect and analyze the data, and the procedures used to ensure the data are scientifically valid and defensible and that uncertainty has been reduced to a known and practical minimum.
 The County plans to utilize a professional consulting firm under contract to Anne Arundel County and any required specialty firms as subconsultants (referred to here as Contractor and Subcontractor respectively) to complete sample collection, provide taxonomic identifications, compile the data, calculate metrics for the Maryland Biological Stream Survey (MBSS) Coastal Plain (CP) Benthic Index of Biological Integrity (BIBI), Fish Index of Biotic Integrity (FIBI) and prepare final site assessments and summary reports.
+Data collected by the program is intended to meet the Watershed Assessment Monitoring condition of Anne Arundel County's Municipal Separate Storm Sewer System (MS4) permit.